gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 Next, the connectivity.
 It asks if you want to set up a connection to an existing EC2 instance.
 We don't have one, so we'll skip that.

 For the network type, we'll leave the default as IPv4.
 If you recall, the default VPC created by AWS does not have IPv6 enabled.
-We could do that (you may have done so already, for dual-stack) however it is not needed here.

 Next, the VPC.
 We'll leave the default one selected.
-We'll be using that later when it comes to setting up the ECS cluster so that our container(s) can connect to this database.
+We'll be using that same one later as we will need to connect our compute service to this database.
 We'll use the default subnet group too.

 Next, whether to allow public access.

-Note that if you were to select yes (it's better not to) this does not open it up to the whole world.
+Note that this does not open it up to the whole world.
 That would be _very_ bad.
-Instead it determines whether a public IP is added and so whether it is _possible_ to connect it from outside your VPC.
-For example your local PC.
-Who can access it is controlled within the security group, which acts as its firewall (in the next panel down).
+Instead it determines whether a public IP is added, and so whether it is _possible_ to connect it from outside your VPC.
+For example from your local PC.
+Who can access it is controlled within the security group.
+That acts as its firewall (in the next panel down).
 In the security group you can allow access from "the public" to only your IP, for example.
+Ideally you should choose "no" however here we will (initially) choose "yes' as we will demonstrate connecting to the database from your local machine later on.

-We recommend choosing the option to create a new security group rather than use the default one, as then (from its name) it is clear what it is being used for:
+Choose the option to create a new security group rather than use the default one, as then (from its name) it is clear what it is being used for.
+It makes it much easier to connect other applications to it as you can then select the RDS security group rather than have to remember what the one called "default" is actually being used by:

 ![RDS security group](img/aws_rds_security_group.jpeg)